JaredHam777/Wumpus/README.txt

 I then implemented an algorithm to convert any logical expression to CNF form Once an expression is in CNF from, it runs the DPLL algorithm to see if an expression in CNF form is logically consistent.
 We do this for both (KB & statement) and the (KB & -(statement)).

-Unfortunately, I ran out of time, and not all of the test cases pass :( I believe my DPLL algorithm may have been wrongly implemented.